whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 - The existing feature receives a `mz:is_current` value equal to `0`
 - If the existing feature was never correct to begin with, it will receive a new date _(YYYY-MM-DD)_ in the `edtf:deprecated` property.
 Otherwise, the `edtf:cessation` property will be given a date _(YYYY-MM-DD)_.
 This `edtf` date should equal the date when the feature was edited.

+The EDTF (Extended Date/Time Format) fields, the rules of which are outline [here](https://www.loc.gov/standards/datetime/pre-submission.html), are used to call out the date of cessation or deprecating a record in Who's On First.
+An important tradeoff with EDTF is that there are no adequate tools for querying these complex date strings, though there is also nothing as good at encoding these "fuzzy" dates.
+For now, Who's On First uses the syntax; we are betting on a future where such tools are available.

-In the flowchart below, we'll refer to these steps a the "rebirth" of a feature.
+In the flowchart below, we'll refer to these steps a the "renewal" of a feature.

 ### Tracking change history with supersedes and superseded_by properties